 - Where those in alternative careers share their story by filling up a form

 - More people sharing the content or talking about it with hashtag #LearnNotEducate

 Under this project I interviewed people following satisfying careers and asked them questions that usually plague the minds of children looking at such careers or their parents.
 The idea was to build a bank of career options so that children don’t just follow a typical career for lack of knowledge about it.
 I even added contact details in most cases where if a student wants more information about a said career they could email or connect with these people on social media and ask them directly.

 BlogChatter promoted our projects and helped us gain traction.
 All the participants earned visibility that was otherwise not possible.

 I received a lot of feedback about my project and people’s thoughts around it.
 I held a twitter poll to understand if people agree with my thoughts and the results were stupendous!
 I got tweets where people appreciated the idea and shared their views.

-By 20th Dec, my posts were being engaged with by 53 people with more than 3 lakh impression.
+By 20th Dec, my posts reached more than 3 lakh people.
 This was beyond my expectations!
 The best part is many have come to me to talk about their child’s interest and see if there are any career options that fit their child’s passion.